For Two Countries, The Dispute Over Macedonia's Name Is Rooted In National Identity

 But it hasn't been able to join NATO or the European Union because Greece opposes its name.

 Greece has a northern province called Macedonia, also the cradle of ancient Macedonia and its most famous leader, Alexander the Great.
-Greece considers it a non-negotiable part of its history.
+Greece considers Macedonia a non-negotiable part of its history.
 Its neighbor, meanwhile, considers Alexander — who incorporated its land into an empire that extended to India — part of local identity.
 Macedonia's flag is emblazoned with the Sun of Vergina — a symbol associated with the dynasty of Alexander and his father Philip.

 As a result, previous Greek governments have claimed that the Republic of Macedonia — tiny, impoverished and with virtually no military might — also has territorial designs on its province.